Sorry, you need to enable JavaScript to visit this website.

 click here

-Upon completion of your registration, you will receive an email inviting you to activate your IP Paris institutional email address.
+After completing your registration, you will receive an email inviting you to activate your IP Paris institutional email address.
+Login information (email address and password) are available on the dashboard of your registration file.

-This activation is essential to access your provisional enrollment certificate and your academic transcript through your IP Paris Synapses portal.
+This activation is essential to access your provisional enrollment certificate and then your certificate of enrollment via your Synapses IP Paris portal.

 Synapses is an administrative information system designed for IP Paris Master's students.
 It is primarily used to submit, view, and obtain administrative documents related to your studies (enrollment certificates, academic transcripts, etc.).